ryannix123/single-node-openshift/SNOing.md

 # Set a DHCP reservation on your router

-SNO uses for DHCP for now, so in order to ensure the IP address of your instance doesn't change, look up the instructions for setting a DHCP reserveration on your router. e.g., I use a [Netgear home router][5].
+SNO uses for DHCP for now, so in order to ensure the IP address of your instance doesn't change, look up the instructions for setting a DHCP reservation on your router. e.g., I use a [Netgear home router][5].

 # Add a Let's Encrypt wildcard certificate for the console and router

-**You should run these instructions should run from a RHEL based system.
+**You should run these instructions from a RHEL based system.
 [You can use up to 16 free subscriptions of RHEL.][6]** I run RHEL from a Virtualbox VM.

 1. Download OpenShift command line client by browsing to [https://mirror.openshift.com/pub/openshift-v4/x86\_64/clients/ocp/stable/][7] and download the client appropriate for your system.